lkpallarca/lkpallarca/README.md

 :computer: As a Software Developer, I graduated from the bootcamp [Avion School](https://www.avionschool.com/).
 I got a glimpse of the possibilities of Full Stack Development and learned to expand my network and connect with more people within the industry.
 Learning never stops and as a result, I am filled with purpose to strive for more.

-Previously, I was a frontliner for the Local Government Unit of Parañaque City.
-And before that, I worked as a Technical Support Representative for Alorica.

 ## What I'm good at
 - Cooperating and working with a team to bring the best out of each other
 - Seeing the bigger picture and having a strong sense of goal and purpose when working on anything